86Box/docs/usage/statusbar.rst

 |sound| |nbsp| Sound
 --------------------

 This icon is always present.
-Double-clicking it opens a sound gain control, which allows you to increase the loudness of all audio produced by the emulated machine, including the PC speaker and any :doc:`sound cards <../settings/sound>`.
+Double-clicking it opens a sound gain control, which allows you to increase the loudness of all audio produced by the emulated machine's PC speaker, :doc:`sound cards <../settings/sound>` and other sound hardware.

 .. note:: The gain control does not apply to MIDI music sent to a software synthesizer through the :ref:`System MIDI <settings/sound:MIDI Out Device>` device, as these synthesizers are external to 86Box.